 town, lights of any kind, navigation, street, car lights and all the familiar signs

 of life we have been accustomed to?
 This

 was really strange to me.
 In all my

 This was far from what we imagined as our tropical island getaway.

 The sun rose on a new day, and so did our spirits.
 We were in awe at the majestic twin mountains of Gower and Lidguard, their summits shrouded in mist.
 Enticing emerald and turquoise waters of the crystal-clear lagoon met with sun-kissed sand and lush tropical forest.
-Ivory foam cascaded over the world’s most southerly coral reef.
-We hand fed schools of fish.
+Ivory foam cascaded over the world’s most southerly coral reef and we delighted in hand feeding schools of fish.

-Impatiently we waited for the wind to drop, and then we clambered aboard my inflatable, balancing 3 garbage bags of damp and smelly washing.
+Impatiently we waited for the wind to drop, and then we clambered aboard my inflatable dinghy, balancing 3 garbage bags of damp and smelly washing precariously between us.
 After a long row we hauled our load up the boat ramp at Lord Howe Island.